MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

 In this task, you create a plugin that retrieves upcoming concert details.
 You also create a plugin that asks the LLM to suggest a concert based on the user's recently played songs and location.

-1. In the 'Plugins' folder, create a new file named 'MusicConcertPlugin.cs'
+1. In the 'Plugins' folder, create a new file named 'MusicConcertsPlugin.cs'

-1. In the MusicConcertPlugin' file, add the following code:
+1. In the MusicConcertsPlugin' file, add the following code:

     ```c#
     using System.ComponentModel;
     using Microsoft.SemanticKernel;

-    public class MusicConcertPlugin
+    public class MusicConcertsPlugin
     {
         [KernelFunction, Description("Get a list of upcoming concerts")]
-        public static string GetTours()
+        public static string GetConcerts()
         {
             string content = File.ReadAllText($"Files/ConcertDates.txt");
             return content;